US natgas futures slide 2% on record output, lower LNG exports

+Adds latest prices, detail on New York budget in paragraph 10, Biden administration proposing tax on crypto miners in paragraphs 11-12

-May 3 (Reuters) - U.S. natural gas futures slid about 2% to a one-week low on Wednesday as drillers keep pulling record amounts of gas out of the ground, mild weather keeps demand low and the amount of gas flowing to liquefied natural gas (LNG) export plants declines as units shut for spring maintenance.
+May 3 (Reuters) - U.S. natural gas futures slid about 2% to a one-week low on Wednesday as drillers keep pulling record amounts of gas out of the ground, mild weather kept demand low and the amount of gas flowing to liquefied natural gas (LNG) export plants declined as units shut for spring maintenance.

-Front-month gas futures NGc1 for June delivery on the New York Mercantile Exchange were down 4 cents, or 1.8%, to $2.174 per million British thermal units (mmBtu) at 9:02 a.m.
-EDT (1302 GMT), putting the contract on track for its lowest close since April 26.
+Front-month gas futures NGc1 for June delivery on the New York Mercantile Exchange fell 4.4 cents, or 2.0%, to settle at $2.170 per million British thermal units (mmBtu), their lowest close since April 26.

-That also puts the front-month on track to decline for a third day in a row for the first time since late March.
+That also puts the front-month down for a third day in a row for the first time since late March.

 Data provider Refinitiv said average gas output in the U.S. Lower 48 states rose to 101.5 billion cubic feet per day (bcfd) so far in May, up from a record 101.4 bcfd in April.